 Modifications to a public domain work may be protected by copyright and cannot be used without permission.
 A famous example used in many copyright classes is the artist who paints an elaborate hat and mustache on the Mona Lisa.
 Even though anyone is free to copy the image of the Mona Lisa, the modified image (with mustache and hat) is protected under the artist’s copyright.

 It is possible that a work may not be protected by copyright, but is still protected by trademark laws.
 Chapter 10 provides more information on trademarks.

 Before 1978, most countries had different periods of copyright protection than the United States.
 As a result, many works that are public domain in the United States are still protected by copyright in foreign countries and vice versa.
 Therefore, you may have to research public domain status in each country in which you plan to publish your work.

 Often an author creates a work by selecting various public domain components and grouping them together.
 If the selection, coordination, and arrangement of the material is unique, it will be protected as a copyrightable compilation.
-Example: The owners of the book Bartlett’s Familiar Quotations selected and arranged famous quotes.
-Anyone may copy a few quotes from Bartlett’s Familiar Quotations, but no one may copy the selection and arrangement of all the quotes.

 Works First Published Outside the U.S.

 The copyrights of some works first published outside the United States have been resurrected, removing them from the public domain.
 As a result of international treaties signed in the 1990s, public domain works that meet certain qualifications are now protected.
 (For a detailed discussion, see The Copyright Handbook, by Stephen Fishman (Nolo).)